Safer Internet Day 2023

-This year in the UK, Safer Internet Day explores respect and relationships online.
-Through assemblies, tutor time and the IT curriculum, students will explore how they engage with the online world and how to use technology responsibly, respectfully, critically and creatively.
+This year in the UK, Safer Internet Day put children and young people’s voices at the heart of the day by encouraging them to shape the online safety support that they receive.
+Students explored how they engage with the online world and how to use technology responsibly, respectfully, critically and creatively.

 Parental controls are the names for a group of settings that put you in control of what content your child can see.